 Luckily there are a few easy ways to do this.
-Using a service like unroll.me is a great way to clear out the mess super easily.
-It will give you 2 options when you use the service.
-You can unsubscribe completely, or you can see a summary of all the newsletters you still want to glance at emailed to you once a day.
+Unroll.me is a great way to clear out the mess super easily.
+The service will give you two options: 1) You can unsubscribe completely to everything; or 2) You can see a summary of all the newsletters you still want to glance at emailed to you once a day.

 Move Messages to Folders

 I like to create folders for different types of emails I receive.
 For example, if I need to take action on an item within an email, I will move it to a “to do” folder.
-Unless that action takes less than 2 minutes to accomplish.
+Unless that action takes less than two minutes to accomplish.
 In that situation, I will simply do the task and delete the email once it is done.

 Along with these rules, make sure you set up an out of office message when you will be away from your email.
 This can help some people know not to send you messages while you are gone, so you don’t come back to an overflowing inbox.
 Let your email program do the organizing for you, and it will just keep getting easier as you establish new rules.